22nd July 2021

 The control display usually sits on the handlebars and allows you to adjust the assistance level as you go.
 In our tests we found some were clearer and easier to use on the go than others.

-One of the most common bike buying mistakes is an oversized, or undersized, frame.
-It can ruin your enjoyment of a bike if you have to reach too far for the handlebars or you just can’t find a comfortable riding position.
+One of the most common bike-buying mistakes is an oversized or undersized frame.
+It can ruin your enjoyment of a bike if you have to reach too far for the handlebars or you simply can’t find a comfortable riding position.

-Always test ride a bike at your local bike shop before you buy one and check the manufacturer guidelines to find the right frame size for you.
+Always test-ride a bike at your local bike shop before you buy one, and check manufacturers' guidelines to find the right frame size for you.

 E-bike conversion kits can be purchased at relatively low cost and fitted to a standard bike to convert it into an electric bike.

-They’re relatively complicated to fit yourself, but can be a cheaper option than buying an entirely new bike from scratch.
+They’re relatively complicated to fit yourself, but can be a cheaper option than buying an entirely new bike.

-All of the major bike retailers in the UK, like Halfords, Evans, Wiggle, Chain Reaction Cycles and Rutland Cycles stock electric Bikes.
-Any of these retailers, or your local bike shop are a great place to start if you want to try different types of electric bike.
+All of the major bike retailers in the UK, such as Halfords, Evans, Wiggle, Chain Reaction Cycles and Rutland Cycles, stock electric bikes.
+Any of these retailers or your local bike shop are a great place to start if you want to try different types of electric bike.

-The majority of major bike manufacturers such as Giant, Orbea, Raleigh, Trek, BMC, Cube and Scott also now have an electric bike range.
-But don't discount some electric bike only brands that you might not be as familiar with, such as Volt, Haibike and Gazelle.
+The majority of major bike manufacturers, such as BMC, Cube, Giant, Orbea, Raleigh, Scott and Trek, also now have electric bike ranges.
+There are also some electric-only brands that you might not be as familiar with, such as Cowboy, Gazelle, Haibike and Volt.